-Harold Cadwell was born in Churchtown, Lancashire, in 1889 and moved with his family to nearby Southport by 1901.
+Harold Cadwell was born in Churchtown, Lancashire, on 14 December 1888 and moved with his family to nearby Southport by 1901.

 By the time of the 1911 census he had gone south to be an assistant professional at West Surrey GC to Fred Robson with whom he lived at Witley but later that year was back in the north west of England qualifying for the PGA Assistants' tournament sponsored by Perrier in the northern qualifying event but, at that time, without a club attachment.